 - □ Stuff Sacks

-- To keep your stuff organized on trip.
+- · To keep your stuff organized on trip.

 - □ Carabiners

 - Not rock-climbing rated; for organizing, hanging, and drying.

 - □ Lightweight Durable Water Bottle

-- Used Nalgenes are available.
+- · HoneyRock has these for you to use on trips but some people prefer their own and they'll be useful for the rest of your time at HoneyRock.

 - □ Buff/Bandana

 - □ Crazy Creek or Compact Camp Chair

 - This is a total luxury item!
 Please make sure this weighs less than 3 pounds.

 - □ Inflatable or self-inflating sleeping pad designed for backpacking.

-- □ Packable camp pillow